 Heavy metals occur naturally in the earth.
 So logically, we would expect important mineral compounds, such as our natural colorants and key mineral compounds like mica, would have trace amounts of heavy metals because they are mined from the earth.

-However, we always test our products to ensure the levels of heavy metals is within the safety guidelines as set by the FDA for use in cosmetics.
+However, we ensure the levels of heavy metals in our mineral eye shadows and lipsticks are within the safety guidelines as set by the FDA for use in cosmetics through quality control measures in our supply chain.

 If you are concerned about the use of chemicals and what you put on your skin then you would probably know that many mass-produced mineral makeups use Bismuth Oxychloride.
 They use it because it gives a ‘healthy’ sheen and helps the makeup stick to your skin… but the problem is it is also a bi-product of lead and copper refining, and even worse, it is nearly identical to arsenic, a very toxic chemical.